-This instrument is used for visualizing character's angular momentum.
-This instrument can be used for animating physically accurate character rotations.
+This instrument is used for visualizing character's angular momentum and animating physically accurate character rotations.

-Angular Momentum is represented as a circle across character's center of mass with a green arrow with several graduations showing the value of the momentum.
+Angular Momentum is represented as a circle around the character's center of mass with a green arrow that has several graduations showing the value of the momentum.

-The diameter of the circle corresponds to the moment of inertia value (the circle gets bigger as this value increases and shrinks down with it decreasing, and vise versa).
-Greater value of the moment of inertia means slower rotation speed, and vise versa.
+The diameter of the circle corresponds to the moment of inertia value (the circle gets bigger as this value increases and shrinks down with it decreasing, and vice versa).
+Greater value of the moment of inertia means slower rotation speed, and vice versa.

 Moment of inertia can be influenced by changing character's pose.

 The red sector on the circle represents character’s divergence from a physically correct position.
-The greater this divergence is, the bigger the red secor becomes.
+The greater this divergence is, the bigger the red sector becomes.